Shuffle/shuffle-docs/articles/Shuffle_Pricing.md

 ## What are App-Runs?

-App-runs are the actual app actions that run inside your workflow.
-They are a simple, direct, and transparent way to track the usage of the platform.
+App-runs are the actual actions that run inside your workflow.
+They are a simple and transparent way to track the platform's usage.

-Take for example the workflow below.
-The workflow has many nodes, or as we call them, app actions.
-Whenever a workflow runs, the app actions that are executed are counted as app-runs.
+For example, the workflow below has many nodes or 'actions'.
+Whenever it runs, these actions are counted as app-runs.

-'Only' the app actions that execute inside a workflow are counted as app-runs; the rest are ignored and not counted.
-In the workflow below, even though the workflow has many app actions, if the workflow stops at the (red) filter app action, only 4 app-runs are counted.
+Only the actions that run are counted; the rest are ignored and not counted.
+In the workflow below, even though it has many actions, if it stops at the (red) filter action, only 4 app-runs are counted.

 ![Shuffle Pricing](https://github.com/frikky/shuffle-docs/blob/master/assets/Shuffle_Pricing_Workflow.png?raw=true)